jfet97/ts-consts/README.md

 ### Duplicate values

 This library won't let you have different keys with the same value.
 This invariant is enforced at compile time for the `fromObject` and `fromTuple` built-ins.
-Other primitives have runtime checks.
 The developer experience of the current solution is effective but currently not the best.

 ```ts
 import { fromObject, fromTuple } from "ts-consts";